joshbart/dsu-infa723-homework3/readme.txt

 [1] D. Wongillies.
 OpenSSL Cheatsheet.
 (2022).
 Accessed: Mar.
 20, 2024.
 [Online].
 Available: https://gist.github.com/davewongillies/7050080
 [2] The OpenSSL Project Authors.
 SMIME(1SSL) Linux manual page.
 (2017).
 Accessed: Mar.
 20, 2024.
 [Operating System File].
 [3] J. Kan and K.S.
 Kim.
 (Apr.
 13, 2019).
 MTFS: Merkle-Tree-Based File System.
 Presented at 2019 IEEE Int.
 Conf. on Blockchain and Cryptocurrency.
 [Online].
 Available: https://arxiv.org/pdf/1902.09100.pdf.

-(50 points) 2.
-A Merkle tree (hash tree) is a tree of hashes in which the leaves are hashes of data blocks in, for instance, a file or set of files.
-Nodes further up in the tree are the hashes of their respective children.
-For example, in the picture hash 0 is the result of hashing the result of concatenating hash 0-0 and hash 0-1.
-That is, hash 0 = hash( hash 0-0 + hash 0-1 ) where + denotes concatenation.
-Merkle trees can be used to verify any kind of data stored, handled and transferred in and between computers.
-Currently the main use of hash trees is to make sure that data blocks received from other peers in a peer-to-peer network are received undamaged and unaltered, and even to check that the other peers do not lie and send fake blocks.
-Suggestions have been made to use hash trees in trusted computing systems.
-Answer the following questions:
-a) Give a specific scenario in which the Merkle tree is used to protect the integrity of the data and explain how Merkle tree is used to protect the security of the message.
-(I have enclosed a paper in which the Merkle tree is used to protect data security in wireless sensor networks.
-It is ok to use the paper as an example to answer the question a) and explain how Merkle tree works.
-However, you are always encouraged to look for other solutions using Merkle tree other than the example given in the paper.)
-b) For the same scenario, think about a single hash function solution, such as SHA-2.
-Can you replace the Merkle tree using the single hash function in the scenario given in a)?
-Why or why not?